Identify the base and the exponents in the expression \((9^{3})(9^{5})\). Here, the base is 9 for both terms.

 Laws of Exponents

-In an expression like 9^3, 9 is the base and 3 is the exponent.
-The exponent indicates how many times the base is multiplied by itself.
+In an expression like 9^3, 9 is the base and 3 is the exponent, indicating how many times the base is multiplied by itself.
 Understanding the roles of base and exponent helps in applying exponent rules correctly during simplification.

-Simplification involves rewriting an expression in a simpler or more compact form without changing its value.
-For exponential expressions, this often means applying exponent rules to combine terms, making the expression easier to understand or use in further calculations.
+Simplification involves rewriting expressions in a simpler or more compact form without changing their value.
+For exponential expressions, this often means combining like bases using exponent rules to reduce the expression to a single power.